How to Prune Hydrangeas and Ornamental Shrubs (The Right Way at the Right Time)

 Pruning Hydrangeas and Ornamental Shrubs: Timing is Everything

-One of the biggest hurdles in pruning is knowing when to make those cuts.
-The timing varies significantly depending on the type of shrub and its flowering cycle.
-While hydrangeas have specific needs, understanding these principles applies to a wide range of ornamental shrubs.
+One of the biggest challenges in pruning is knowing when to make the cuts.
+The timing varies significantly depending on the type of shrub and how—and when—it produces its flower buds.
+While hydrangeas have some of the most specific pruning requirements, these principles apply to many other ornamental shrubs too.

 A table titled "Pruning Time" with columns: "Plant," "Pruning Time," and "Notes."
 It lists various plants like hydrangeas, forsythia, lilac, rose, with their recommended pruning times and notes on their care and blooming.